“Broadway’s greatest musical hit, now the screen’s Technicolor masterpiece!” – Advertisement for The Wizard of Oz, 1939

 August 15, 1939: More Ozzy ads and write-ups.

 August 15, 1939: While in Washington, D.C., Judy ran afoul of the courts due to a law that stipulated no girl under 18 were allowed to appear on stage after 7 p.m.
 The law didn’t apply to Judy’s co-star Mickey Rooney, it only applied to girls.
 Since their last show began at 9:25 p.m., they definitely broke the law.
 The studio no doubt paid whatever fine there was if there was one, and took care of things because the duo did not miss their next engagement in Connecticut.
+The case was settled on August 18th (long after Judy and Mickey had left for New York), fand the theater only had to pay a $25 charge.

 Also shown above is an ad for Judy Garland dresses.